MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 #### 1.1.7 Obfuscation

 Extensions with obfuscated code are not allowed.
-This includes code within the extension package as well as any external code or resource fetched from the web.
+This includes code within the Extension package as well as any external code or resource fetched from the web.
 You may be asked to refactor parts of your code if it is not reviewable.

 #### 1.1.8 Altering Browser Settings

 Your Extension must **not, without appropriate user consent**, alter, or appear to alter, browser functionality or settings including, but not limited to: the address bar search provider and suggestions, the start or home page, the new tab page, and adding or removing favourite.

-Any alteration to the browser settings should be explicitly documented in the description of the extension.
+Any alteration to the browser settings should be explicitly documented in the description of the Extension.

 Your Extension may only revise key settings to replace a Microsoft webpage or service with that of a third-party \(such as require use of a third-party search engine or set the home page to a third-party web property\) if you are employed by or otherwise associated with such third-party.